Blog

 Local LLM security best practices: shortlist

 Most of this applies to any local inference server, not just Ollama.
-If you run one yourself, these habits actually reduce real risk instead of just sounding good.
+If you run one, these are the things that actually reduce risk in practice.

 So, is Ollama safe?